 - This mode makes the bass a little deeper and brings down the highs.
 The mids are pushed up a bit and overall it has a clearer sound.

-- Outdoor mode makes the mid range and higher frequencies become forward and more pronounced.
+- The outdoor mode makes the mid-range and higher frequencies become forward and more pronounced.
 Vocals are pushed out and the bass is not as deep as in indoor mode.